What is the difference between HydroFreeze™ and HydroFreeze™+?

 Hazards associated with dry ice include risk of explosion and suffocation in an enclosed space, and risk of severe frostbite injury when handled.
 Dry ice is so cold it will freeze the blood inside your skin if handled with bare hands.
 For these reasons, many carriers have now restricted or prohibited the distribution of parcels containing dry ice, and the couriers that do still accept it will apply a surcharge to the shipping cost.

 HydroFreeze™ and HydroFreeze™+ eliminate these hazards and offer a safer and competitive alternative – think of it as a regular ice pack… just a cooler version of it!
+Please note, these ice packs are not a dry ice substitute, they are a safe dry ice alternative.

 - -25C for at least 48 hours